netoabel/elgatokey-cam-bind/README.md

 Only Linux and MacOS are supported.

-## How to make it run as a service
+## How to make it run automatically

 ### Linux